Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Discussion

 \subsubsection{Bosons}

-For the Klein-Gordon equation, the account seems rather simple: a supercritical potential creates positive and negative charges in equal amounts (since the total charge is conserved) but in different spatial regions (in either side of the region in which the potential changes).
+For the Klein-Gordon equation, the account seems rather simple: a supercritical potential creates positive and negative charges in equal amounts but in different spatial regions.
 In our wavepacket approach, this is explained by the divergent character of the multiple scattering expansion, although this property is encapsulated in the pseudo-unitary evolution operator that is solved numerically in the finite-difference code.

-Hence, when a particle impinges on a supercritical barrier, the reflected wavepacket has a higher amplitude than the incoming one (which is the signature of superradiance).
-The positive charge created outside the left edge of the barrier is compensated by the creation of negative charge inside the barrier (see Fig. \ref{fig-compo}), giving rise to an antiparticle wavepacket inside the barrier (Klein tunneling).
-A similar process takes place when the antiparticle wavepacket reaches the right edge of the barrier: a positively charged particle wavepacket leaves the barrier, while this is compensated by the creation of negative charge inside the barrier, so that the reflected antiparticle wavepacket's amplitude has increased.
-This process, with positively charged wavepackets going out of the barrier with increasing amplitude while the negative charge inside the barrier oscillates with an increasing amplitude goes on indefinitely (to the extent that the supercritical potential can be maintained despite the growing charge inside the barrier).
+Hence, when a particle impinges on a supercritical barrier, the reflected wavepacket has a higher amplitude than the incoming one.
+Similarly, when the Klein tunneling wavepacket reaches the right edge of the barrier, a positively charged wavepacket leaves the barrier, and this is compensated by additional negative charge inside the barrier.
+This process goes on indefinitely with positive and negative charge increasing at each reflection (to the extent that the supercritical potential can be maintained despite the growing charge inside the barrier).

-It is difficult to accommodate the charge creation mechanism by supercritical fields with the idea that the first quantized framework would describe a single particle in a superposition of states of different charges, with the charge in distinct spatial regions increasing with time (rather than explaining this feature in terms of particle-antiparticle creation).
-However, leaving this important physical issue aside, we see that the time-dependent wavepackets by themselves account for the bosonic Klein paradox - superradiance and antiparticle tunneling.
+It is difficult to accommodate the charge creation mechanism by supercritical fields with the idea that the first quantized framework would describe a single particle in a superposition of states of different charges (rather than explaining this feature in terms of particle-antiparticle creation).
+However, leaving this important physical issue aside, we see that the time-dependent wavepackets by themselves do account for the bosonic Klein paradox.